-The above block diagram shows the overall data transfer structure arrangement for the UART.
-The actual data to be transmitted from the MCU is first transferred to the TXR_RXR register by the application program.
+The UART Data Transfer Block Diagram shows the overall data transfer structure arrangement for the UART.
+The actual data to be transmitted from the MCU is first transferred to the TXR\RXR register by the application program.
 The data will then be transferred to the Transmit Shift Register from where it will be shifted out, LSB first, onto the TX pin at a rate controlled by the Baud Rate Generator.
-Only the TXR_RXR register is mapped onto the MCU Data Memory, the Transmit Shift Register is not mapped and is therefore inaccessible to the application program.
+Only the TXR\RXR register is mapped onto the MCU Data Memory, the Transmit Shift Register is not mapped and is therefore inaccessible to the application program.

-Data to be received by the UART is accepted on the external RX pin, from where it is shifted in, LSB first, to the Receiver Shift Register at a rate controlled by the Baud Rate Generator.
-When the shift register is full, the data will then be transferred from the shift register to the internal TXR_RXR register, where it is buffered and can be manipulated by the application program.
-Only the TXR_RXR register is mapped onto the MCU Data Memory, the Receiver Shift Register is not mapped and is therefore inaccessible to the application program.
+Data to be received by the UART is accepted on the external RX/TX pin, from where it is shifted in, LSB first, to the Receiver Shift Register at a rate controlled by the Baud Rate Generator.
+When the shift register is full, the data will then be transferred from the shift register to the internal TXR\RXR register, where it is buffered and can be manipulated by the application program.
+Only the TXR\RXR register is mapped onto the MCU Data Memory, the Receiver Shift Register is not mapped and is therefore inaccessible to the application program.

 It should be noted that the actual register for data transmission and reception only exists as a single shared register in the Data Memory.
-This shared register known as the TXR_RXR register is used for both data transmission and data reception.
+This shared register known as the TXR\RXR register is used for both data transmission and data reception.